ahuaracab/ahuaracab/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on SimpliRoute
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning BlockChain Testing
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on BlockChain Testing Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with BlockChain Testing Projects
-- 💬 Ask me about ...
+- 💬 Ask me about Test Automation
-- 📫 How to reach me: ...
+- 📫 How to reach me: ahuaracab@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Tools:
+1. Cypress
+2. Playwright
+3. Cucumber
+4. Selenium
+5. GitLab
+6. GitHub
+7. Jira
+8. X-Ray
+9. Slack
+10. AWS
+11. GCP
 -->